 - Behavioural relevance of synaptic plasticity

 Textbooks are not required for this paper.
 Readings will be primary articles and reviews.

 - Graduate Attributes Emphasised

 - Communication, Critical thinking, Information literacy, Research, Self-motivation.

 - Learning Outcomes

-Be able to understand, critically assess and discuss both orally and in written form the evidence regarding plasticity mechanisms and their behavioural relevance.
+Students who successfully complete this paper will be able to understand, critically assess and discuss both orally and in written form the evidence regarding plasticity mechanisms and their behavioural relevance.